s-j-pearce/Maths/README.md

 ## 1.0 Introduction:
 Within this document, I will be looking at the methodologies and ideaolagies of some mathematical equations and terms.
 ## 1.1 How to calculate the greatest common divisor and the least common multiple:
+GCD or the greatest common divisor is the largest number that divides the given numbers.
 ## 1.2 Arithmetic and geometric progressions:

 ## 1.3 expectation of an event occurring from a discrete, random variable: